chriswoodle/droplit-ble-gateway/Readme.md

 Upload the `LED` example to the Arduino 101.

 ![101 test](/images/101sketch.png)

-You can test the Arduino 101 by sending `0x00` and `0x01` data through the nRF Connect mobile app to turn on and off the Arduino 101's user accessable LED .
+You can test the Arduino 101 by sending `0x00` and `0x01` data through the nRF Connect mobile app to turn on and off the Arduino 101's user accessible LED .

 ![nrf connect](/images/nrfconnect.jpg)